 Underlying cause Description 1.
-Policy and Institutional Policies relating to the extractive industries (including mining and forestry) that conflict with efforts to conserve (carbon rich) mature forest.
-Possible conflict between ministries where more powerful ministries or those which relate to higher revenues for the national purse are able to dominate or veto the interests / decisions made by forestry / environmental officials and agencies 2.
-Economic & Market Factors - Forestry / REDD revenues will be valued in relation to competing land uses and opportunity costs.
+Policy and Institutional - Policies relating to the extractive industries (including mining and forestry) that conflict with efforts to conserve (carbon rich) mature forest. - Possible conflict between ministries where more powerful ministries or those which relate to higher revenues for the national purse are able to dominate or veto the interests / decisions made by forestry / environmental officials and agencies 2.
+Economic & Market - Forestry / REDD revenues will be valued in relation to Factors competing land uses and opportunity costs.
 Market forces, especially related to palm oil, and timber, and potentially mining, may directly conflict with efforts (public or private) to secure land for sustainable REDD payments 3.
-Landlessness & Unclear Allocation Rights - REDD, at the ground level, will fail unless there is absolute clarity of land rights and allocation.
+Landlessness & Unclear - REDD, at the ground level, will fail unless there is absolute Allocation Rights clarity of land rights and allocation.
 Different land uses need to be identified, zoned and demarked, using participatory process and resulting in clear boundaries, rules and beneficiaries.
-There are risks here that competing allocations or unclear boundaries will result in conflict, leading to forest loss and a failure to receive eventual REDD funds / credits.
-4. Demographic Factors - Population pressure and its effects on land use, together with tribal locations / lands effecting ancestral rights and land allocation, may result in conflicts over rights to forest, carbon and subsidiary benefits of REDD (payments) 5.
-Other socio-economic & cultural factors - The past conflict in Liberia, which had a significant tribal /cultural manifestation, may lead to further conflicts over land and benefits, once it become clear that certain forests will eligible for (potentially high levels of) REDD revenue
+There are risks here that competing allocations or unclear boundaries will result in conflict, leading to forest loss and a failure to receive L eventual REDD funds / credits.
+4. Demographic Factors - Population pressure and its effects on land use, together with tribal locations / lands effecting ancestral rights and land allocation, may result in conflicts over rights to forest, carbon and 5.04 subsidiary benefits of REDD (payments) 5.
+Other socio-economic & - The past conflict in Liberia, which had a significant tribal cultural factors /cultural manifestation, may lead to further conflicts over land and benefits, once it become clear that certain forests will eligible for (potentially high levels of) REDD revenue

-Table 13: Underlying Causes of Deforestation and Forest Degradation by Sector
+Table 14 Underlying causes of Deforestation and Forest Degradation by Sector

-Category Underlying causes of D&FD Category FOREST SECTOR Ineffective Lack of regulatory supervision Corruption of forest service Lack of capacity to implement sustainable forest management and prevent unsustainable or unregulated logging Lack of forest monitoring, evaluation and certification processes High international demand and prices Unsatisfied local markets (inadequate supplies at wrong prices) Excess processing capacity Economic & Market Factors Overemphasis on commercial forest use vis a vis conservation and non-destructive uses Landlessness & Unclear Allocation Rights AGRICULTURAL SECTOR Impermanent agriculture comprising small plots without fixed investment in productivity Landlessness & Unclear Allocation Rights Access to forest land enabled by forest roads and capacity for land clearance enhanced by chainsaw logging Lack of accessible markets to justify investment in productivity and larger production units Conversion to higher economic value land use Need to provide subsistence food requirement particularly in response to internal migration are resettlement after war Economic & Market Factors Demographic Factors Need to meet deficit in domestic food production Lack of coordinated land use planning Policy and Institutional ENERGY SECTOR ERGY SECTOR • Need to provide cooking fuel for food preparation Demo Income generation Economic & Market Factors
+Category Underlying causes of D&FD Category FOREST SECTOR Overemphasis on commercial forest use vis-à-vis conservation and non-destructive uses Ineffective regulatory supervision Corruption of forest service Lack of capacity to implement sustainable forest management and prevent unsustainable or unregulated logging Lack of forest monitoring, evaluation and certification processes Policy and Institutional High international demand and prices Unsatisfied local markets (inadequate supplies at wrong prices) Economic & Market Factors

+Category Underlying causes of D&FD Category Excess processing capacity Unregulated cross border trade in forest products Overemphasis on commercial forest use vis a vis conservation and non-destructive uses Landlessness & Unclear Allocation Rights AGRICULTURAL SECTOR Impermanent agriculture comprising small plots without fixed investment in productivity Landlessness & Unclear Allocation Rights Access to forest land enabled by forest roads and capacity for land clearance enhanced by chainsaw logging Economic & Market Factors & Policy and Institutional Lack of accessible markets to justify investment in productivity and larger production units Economic & Market Factors Conversion to higher economic value land use Economic & Market Factors Need to provide subsistence food requirements, particularly in response to internal migration and resettlement after war Demographic Factors Need to meet deficit in domestic food production Economic & Market Factors Lack of coordinated land use planning Policy and Institutional ENERGY SECTOR Need to provide cooking fuel for food preparation Demographic Factors DECTOR .
+Income generation Economic & Market Factors